 The new facility enables GO to make service enhancements which further Metrolinx's regional transportation plan, The Big Move, making GO a faster, more frequent and more convenient transit option.
 GO Transit is Metrolinx's regional public transit system linking the Greater Toronto and Hamilton Area.
 GO carries about 62 million passengers a year in an extensive network of train and bus services that spans more than 11,000 square kilometres.
 Metrolinx is an agency of the Ontario Government.
 For more information on GO services, visit gotransit.com or follow GO on Twitter and Facebook.

 OSHAWA BUS SERVICES FACILITY

-- employee facilities, including training centres and designated meeting
+- employee facilities, including training centres and designated meeting rooms